dfinity/grant-rfps/README.md

 ## Bounties

-Bounties are light-weight tasks with well-defined acceptance criteria and a price tag.
+Bounties are tasks with well-defined acceptance criteria and a price tag.

 Bounties can come in the following flavors (Project Types):
 - Traditional: One applicant is selected to work on the task.